top of page

 1. Global Brand Recognition

 An M7 degree carries instant recognition across industries and geographies.
 Whether you are recruiting in New York, Dubai, Singapore, London, or Mumbai, these brands are understood and respected.
+That recognition can matter when:

 • switching countries